makise-homura/rumia/README.md

 You can specify the following parameters:

-* `--nofancynames`: Don't use fancy names for computers, use actual names (as in directory names inside `computers.d`) instead.
+* `--nofancynames`: Don't use fancy names for computers, use actual hostnames (as in directory names inside `computers.d`) instead.

 * `--oneshot`: Perform only one shot and immediately exit.
 Don't write anything